 Water waste is prohibited year-round.
 Water waste is defined as broken or leaking sprinkler heads, overspray into the street or parking are, water running off the property, water ponding in the street or parking area, broken pipes, leaking faucets, misting irrrigation, or other controllable leak.

 Waste water averaging is starting with the November water billing period and lasts through the February billing cycle.
 It's important to reduce your water use--turn off irrigation systems--during this time to lower your waste water average, and waste water costs year-round!

-Find out how much water to use and how to reduce your consumption with the home water works application, below:
+Find out how much water daily household chores use and how to reduce your consumption with the home water works application, below:

 Water Conservation Program Coordinator Jessica Woods shows how to unclog a sprinkler head in this informational video.